3 Recreating the Self

 all of life.
 And this awareness would inevitably lead to the development of an

 understanding of the self in ecological balance with all forms of life.
-The growing

-aware that our biologically driven tendency to do this undermines our attempts to live
+be aware that our biologically driven tendency to do this undermines our attempts to live

 harmoniously with the world around us.
 It not only leads to greater human misery but a